‘What’s past is prologue, what to come in your and my discharge’. Shakespeare, The Tempest.

 None of our four direct neighbors has an airline that travels overseas, so it is only natural, one would assume, that Rwanda would be favored to transport their citizens across the globe, until they develop their own airlines.

 However, Direct flights on most interesting routes such as Kinshasa-Brussels, Kampala-London and Dar-Es-Salaam-London are closed to the Rwandan airline, because our beloved neighbors won’t let us compete with KLM, Brussels Airlines, Swiss air, Qatar Airways, etc. The reason?
-Leaders of those countries feel that the sight of Rwandair planes landing and taking off from their airports daily, is politically risky as it might prompt their citizens to ask uncomfortable questions, such as ‘Why does the small country have an vibrant airline and we don’t?’.
+Leaders of those countries feel that the sight of Rwandair planes landing and taking off from their airports daily, is politically risky as it might prompt their citizens to ask uncomfortable questions, such as ‘Why does the small country have a vibrant airline and we don’t?’
 Of course politicians from our neighboring countries would find a million other explanations, but in reality Jealousy is what has prevented Rwandair from harnessing regional routes.

 This is a travesty to the so-called regional integration and Pan-Africanism.
 This is an insult to the vision of Mwalimu Jilius Nyerere, Dr Kwame Nkrumah and Patrice Lumumba.
 That Agenda 2063 is not ready to be implemented if our enemy is within us.